imjasonh/tank-commander/README.md

 - Lieutenant Commander: 1 point
 - Air Support: 2 points

+Tanks that are painted get an extra upgrade point.
+Tanks that are given a suitably epic name and have named crew members get an extra upgrade point.

 ### Crew

 The tank has a crew of 4 members.
 Once per battle, each crew member can use a special ability (only one per turn):